notion-enhancer/notion-enhancer.github.io/about/terms-and-conditions.md

 The notion-enhancer does not provide any guarantees of future compatibility or availablility.
-Though the authors have no plans to stop working on it in the forseeable future, the notion-enhancer does not take priority over other areas of their lives and may experience periods of neglection.
+Though the authors have no plans to stop working on it for the forseeable future, the notion-enhancer does not take priority over other areas of their lives and may experience periods of neglect.
 If you would like to support continued work on this project, consider donating.

 ## Media